Frequently Asked Questions

 Will I pay real-estate taxes or need to carry home insurance?

 You will not pay any real estate taxes associated with your residence at Southminster.
-As for insurance, we recommend you carry insurance to protect the contents of your residence.
+As for insurance, residents of Southminster are required to carry insurance to protect the contents of their residence as well as an individual liability policy.

 Do I have to be affiliated with one of the sponsoring churches to live at Southminster?